rsumanth25/ceasar-ciper-tool/README.md

 # Caesar Cipher Tool

-This project was developed as part of my 5th-semester coursework and took roughly 20 days to complete.

 The Caesar Cipher Tool is a web-based application that demonstrates one of the earliest encryption techniques known as the Caesar Cipher.
 This tool enables users to encrypt and decrypt messages using a simple substitution cipher, where each letter in the plaintext shifts by a set number of positions along the alphabet.
 This project provides a hands-on experience in understanding basic encryption concepts and their role in cybersecurity.

 The Caesar Cipher implementation includes both letter and number shifting capabilities: